 On November 22, 2016, the Company entered into a legal service agreement with a law firm who has agreed to provide legal and corporate advisory services to the Company.
 The term of this agreement is on a month to month basis.
 In accordance to this service agreement, the Company pays a flat cash fee of \$15,000 per month.
-At March 31, 2017 and December 31, 2016, the accrued legal service fees related to the service agreement was \$15,000 and \$10,000, respectively, which was included in accounts payable and accrued liabilities on the accompanying condensed consolidated balance sheets.
+At June 30, 2017 and December 31, 2016, the accrued legal service fees related to the service agreement was \$15,000 and \$10,000, respectively, which was included in accrued liabilities and other payables on the accompanying condensed consolidated balance sheets.